-In the preparation of this report, BSI acknowledges the support of Mike Perry, BRE and Stephen Pattenden, Telemetry Associates, who conducted much of the research and analysis on which this document is based.
+BSI acknowledges the Smart City Advisory Group for its input into the smart city standards strategy and in particular the co-chairs of the group Michael Mulquin, IS Communications and Trevor Dorling, Royal Borough of Greenwich.
+In the preparation of this report, BSI also acknowledges Mike Perry, BRE and Stephen Pattenden, Telemetry Associates, who conducted some of the research and analysis on which this document is based.